 - - -

-Design Research Failures is part of the ongoing PhD research of Søren Rosenbak (Umeå Institute of Design, Sweden).
+Design Research Failures is part of the PhD research of Søren Rosenbak (Umeå Institute of Design, Sweden).

 Design of responses/cards by Marije de Haas, Søren Rosenbak and contributors.